NHS Right to Choose referral

 Exclusion criteria

 Please review the following exclusion criteria carefully before proceeding with your referral.
-These criteria apply to all three autism assessment pathways, and we, unfortunately, cannot accept children who meet any of these conditions.
-We want to avoid any potential disappointment for families if they are ineligible.
+These criteria apply to our Remote and Hybrid Exeter pathways, and we, unfortunately, cannot accept children who meet any of these conditions.
+Our Hybrid Norfolk exclusion criteria are shown in the Hybrid Norfolk Referral Form (available on request).

-- GP physical examination has not been completed within the last 6 months (GPs screen for potential medical causes for the presentation, such as hearing issues or speech and language conditions)
+- GP physical examination has not been completed within the last 6 months (GPs must screen for potential medical causes for the presentation, such as hearing issues or speech and language conditions)

 - Children who have had their 18th birthday or are older